-Pick on the above link to read information regarding recording documents.
+Click on the above link to find the State of Michigan recording requirements.

 Searching for Documents

 You may conduct a search for documents yourself in person, or request a simple search be conducted by one of the Deputy Register of Deeds using an owner’s name or legal land description of the property.
 A simple search performed by a Deputy Register of Deeds will provide the most current recorded document.

 The legal land description (NOT street address) of the property, The legal land description can be found:

 on the tax bill for the property, or from the city or township where the property is located

 For more in depth searches, you will need to contact a local title Company or an independent title searcher.